alchg/simple-multipage/sample_content/readme.md

 description: "How to use this."
 ---
 ### First of all
-+This text describes what you should do after creating a new site with hugo and applying the theme.
+- This text describes what you should do after creating a new site with hugo and applying the theme.
+### Initial Setup
+Copy the entire contents of the directory sample_content to the content folder.

 ### Create content to be displayed in the root menu
-+There are two methods.
+- There are two methods.
 1.Create it directly under the content folder.
 ```
 hugo new content/sample.md